History of Poland (1989–present): Kwaśniewski Presidency (1995–2005)

 In the September 2001 parliamentary elections, the SLD triumphed on the back of voter disillusionment with the AWS government and internal bickering within that bloc.
 So much so that this former ruling party did not enter parliament due to falling below the 8% threshold for coalitions.
 (Symptomatically, they had failed to form a formal political party, which has only a 5% threshold, and formally remained a "coalition" of parties).

-The SLD went on to form a coalition with the agrarian PSL and leftist Labour Union (UP), with Leszek Miller as Prime Minister.
+The SLD went on to form a coalition with the agrarian PSL and leftist Labour Union (UP), with Leszek Miller as prime minister.
 This government had the support of 256 of the 460 seats in the Sejm.

 A leading issue in the subsequent years was negotiations with the European Union regarding accession and internal preparation for this.
-Poland joined the EU in May 2004.
+Poland joined the EU on 1 May 2004.
 Both President Kwaśniewski and the government were vocal in their support for this cause.
 The only party decidedly opposed to EU entry was the populist right-wing League of Polish Families (LPR).